Viriato Fernandes: Political career (2021–present)

 Fernandes was initially involved with the non-governmental organization (NGO) known as Goencho Avaaz (GA).
 He was a founding member of the group, which was established in April 2018.
 He went on to serve as the state convener of the same organization.
-At some point in the fall of 2021, in November, Fernandes appears to have ended his involvement with Goencho Avaaz.
+In November 2021, Fernandes ended his involvement with Goencho Avaaz.
 Prior to his departure, he had intended to contest the 2022 Goa Legislative Assembly election as a candidate for the Goencho Avaaz Party.
 However, six days after he formally left the group, Goencho Avaaz was registered as a political party under the new name Goencho Swabhiman Party on 16 December of that year.

-On 10 December 2021, Fernandes joined the Indian National Congress (INC) political party.
-This occurred in the presence of Priyanka Gandhi, who was the general secretary of the All India Congress Committee at the time.
+On 10 December 2021, Fernandes joined the Indian National Congress (INC) in the presence of All India Congress Committee general secretary Priyanka Gandhi.
 Before becoming a member of the Indian National Congress (INC), he was reportedly engaged in organizing a visit by Gandhi to Goa.